tocco934/aws-foundry-ssl/README.md

 - Download the `NodeJS` installer for FoundryVTT from Foundry's website, upload it to Google Drive
   - Make the link publicly shared (anyone with the link can view)
   - Make note of the link
+- or, have a FoundryVTT Patreon download link handy
+- or, upload it somewhere else it can be fetched publicly
+- I don't recommend using the time-limited links that you can get from the FoundryVTT site, but if that works for you, it's also an option

-  - Foundry `11.313` or newer is recommended due to fixing a _second_ major security flaw in the WebP decoder
+**Note:** Foundry `11.313` or newer is recommended due to fixing a _second_ major security flaw in the Electron WebP decoder

 ### AWS Setup

-- Create an SSH key in AWS EC2, under `EC2 / Network & Security / Key Pairs`
+- Create an SSH key in AWS **EC2**, under `EC2 / Network & Security / Key Pairs`
   - You only need to do this once, _the first time_.
 If you tear down and redeploy the stack you can reuse the same SSH key
-  - That said, consider rotating keys (once every six months?) as a good security practise
+  - That said, consider rotating keys regularly as a good security practise
   - Keep the downloaded private keypair (PEM or PPK) file safe, you'll need it for SSH / SCP access to the EC2 server instance
-- Then go to CloudFormation and choose to Create a Stack with new resources
+- Then go to **CloudFormation** and choose to **Create a Stack** with new resources
   - Leave `Template is Ready` selected
   - Choose `Upload a template file`
   - Upload the `/cloudformation/Foundry_Deployment.template` file from this project
   - Fill in and check _all_ the details.
 I've tried to provide sensible defaults.
-The ones you should pay _particular_ attention to are:
+At a minimum if you leave the defaults, the ones that need to be filled in are:
-    - Add the Google Drive link for downloading Foundry
+    - Add the link for downloading Foundry
     - Set an admin user password (for IAM)
-    - Enter your fully qualified domain eg. `mydomain.com`, do _not_ include any `www` or any other prefix
+    - Enter your fully qualified domain eg. `mydomain.com`. **Important:** Do _not_ include `www` or any other prefix
-    - Enter your email address for LetsEncrypt
+    - Enter your email address for LetsEncrypt SSL (https) certificate issuance
-    - Choose the SSH keypair you set up for the EC2
+    - Choose the SSH key pair you set up in the EC2 Key Pairs
-    - (optional) Add your IP to be allowed incoming access via SSH eg. `123.45.67.89/32`.
-The `/32` (or other valid range) is required and will scope the range to your IP only.
-You can manually set this up later in EC2 Security Groups if you need.
+    - _Optional:_ Add your IP to be allowed incoming access via SSH with a slash range eg. `123.45.67.89/32`.
+The `/xx` [subnet range](https://www.calculator.net/ip-subnet-calculator.html) on the end is required - if you aren't sure, use `/32`.
+You can always manually set or change this later in **EC2 Security Groups**
     - Choose an S3 bucket name for storing files
-      - This must be _globally unique_ and not use `.`
+      - The name must be _globally unique_ and not use `.`
-      - If you're unsure, something like `foundry-mydomain-com` if you were going to host Foundry on `foundry.mydomain.com` would be a good recommendation
+      - If you're unsure, if you were going to host Foundry on `foundry.mydomain.com` then `foundry-mydomain-com` would be a good recommendation

 It should be pretty automated from there.
-Again, just be careful of the LetsEncrypt deploy (5 certificate requests per week) limits.
+Again, just be careful of the LetsEncrypt issuance limits.
 If need be, set the LetsEncrypt SSL testing option to `False` in the CloudFormation setup if you are debugging a failed stack deploy.

+If you run out of LetsEncrypt SSL requests, then you'll need to wait a week before trying again.

+## Security and Updates

+As of the `v1.1.0` release, I've enabled Linux auto-patching by default.
+A utility script also exists to help you manage this if you want to disable or re-enable or run it.

+It's also recommended to SSH into the instance and run `sudo dnf upgrade` every so often to make sure your packages are up to date with the latest fixes and security releases.

 ## Upgrading From a Previous Instance